Ayrton09/umbrella-ranked/README.md

 # ☂️ Umbrella Ranked System (CS:GO)

-A comprehensive, lightweight, and secure ranking system for Counter-Strike: Global Offensive community servers.
-Built to be spam-proof, visually clean, and highly customizable.
-It tracks KDR, total playtime, and individual weapon statistics with native multi-language support.
+A complete, lightweight, and secure ranking system for Counter-Strike: Global Offensive community servers. **This is a ranking system based solely on Kills and Deaths — no points, no complex elo, and no "weird things."** It's designed to be clean, fast, and easy for players to understand.

 ---

 ## ✨ Features
-* **Full Stat Tracking:** Records Kills, Deaths, KDR, Total Playtime (Hours/Days), and individual Weapon statistics.
+* **Full Stat Tracking:** Records Kills, Deaths, KDR, Total Playtime, and individual Weapon statistics.
 * **Native Multi-Language:** Automatically detects and adapts to the player's game language (English, Spanish, Portuguese, Russian, and Chinese).
 * **Dual Database Support:** Works flawlessly with local SQLite or remote MySQL setups.
-* **Anti-Spam Protection:** Built-in command cooldowns to prevent server lag or chat flooding.
+* **Anti-Spam Protection:** Built-in command cooldowns to prevent server lag.
+* **Optimized UI:** Clean, standardized menus and chat colors that work on all CS:GO clients.

 ---

 ## 📥 Installation
-1. **Download** the latest files from the repository.
-2. **Drag and drop** the `addons` folder into your server's `csgo/` directory.
+1. **Download** the latest files and drop the `addons` folder into your server's `csgo/` directory.
    * `umbrella_ranked.smx` -> `addons/sourcemod/plugins/`
    * `umbrella_ranked.phrases.txt` -> `addons/sourcemod/translations/`
-3. **Restart** your server or change the map.
-4. The plugin will **auto-generate** its configuration file at `cfg/sourcemod/umbrella_ranked.cfg`.
+2. **Restart** your server.
+The plugin will auto-generate its configuration file at `cfg/sourcemod/umbrella_ranked.cfg`.

 ---